 - Learn About Your Options for Recourse – If you are a victim of securities fraud, you potentially have a few different options for recovering your fraudulent investment losses.
 While it will be necessary to go to court in some cases, many aggrieved investors can seek to recover their fraudulent investment losses through FINRA arbitration.
 Speak with an investment fraud attorney to be sure you understand your options.

 - Protect Your Remaining Assets – To the extent possible, you should try to protect your remaining assets.
 Your options for protecting your remaining assets (if any) depend on the nature of your investment and the fraud involved.
 If you have questions about what to do or how to do it, a securities fraud attorney will be able to help.

 - Talk to an Investment Fraud Attorney – The first step toward recovering fraudulent investment losses is to hire a securities fraud attorney to represent you and fight to recover what was lost.
 Kurta Law offers free consultations, and if you have a claim for securities fraud, their securities attorneys can represent you on a contingency-fee basis.
 This means you only pay legal fees if your attorney helps you recover your losses, and your legal fees will be calculated as a percentage of the amount you recover.

 Request a Free Consultation at Kurta Law – Speak with a Securities Lawyer Today

-If you need to know more about pursuing a claim for securities fraud, we encourage you to contact us promptly.
+If you need to know more about pursuing a claim for securities fraud, or still have questions that fall under the umbrella of “What is stock fraud?” we encourage you to contact us promptly.
 To schedule a free, no-obligation consultation at Kurta Law as soon as possible, call 877-600-0098 or tell us how we can reach you via our live chat.